 Even if you plan to hire a search engine optimisation company or seek out the services of an SEO freelancer, it still pays to have a working knowledge of SEO.

 Why you should you learn about DIY SEO

 By learning DIY SEO you’ll be in the best position to make your website more visible in the online market place.

 They say that the best way to learn is to do it yourself and this applies to SEO so let me show you how to increase the ranking of your website within the search engine results pages.
 If you’re a budding SEO consultant then this guide might be for you

-This SEO tutorial will show you how to get found online more easily by the search engines.
-My SEO tutorial will help to increase your position in Google and other search engines.
-My DIY SEO tutorial covers the basics that you need to optimise your website and increase you chances of getting found online and increasing website traffic.
+My DIY SEO guide covers the basics that you need to optimise your website and increase your chances of getting found online and increasing website traffic.
+If you’re an internet marketer then this tutorial may be of help.

 The most important element of your website is undoubtably the content and your important keywords.
 Without content, there is nothing for the search engines to index.
 Good content is the whole reason for your website so get a copywriter involved if writing is not your strong point.
 After the content is sorted then you can turn your attention to the other elements.